Urban Farm Day Trip Singapore: Hay Dairies Goat Farm | Crab Farm | Bistro Gardenasia

 Located at 3 Lim Chu Kang Lane 4, Hay Dairies is the one and only goat farm in Singapore.
-It has been around since 1988, and I remembered a school excursion there when I was young!
+It has been around since 1988 and one of the most recognised goat’s milk in Singapore.
+I still remembered visiting the goat farm in school excursion when I was young!

-And so I have been wanting to bring baby E there.
-The long weekend was the perfect chance and off we go!
+Staying in a city means such experience becomes so unique and precious and I thought it will be nice to bring Baby E. The long weekend was the perfect chance and off we go!

 The farm is open to visitors daily (except Tuesday, unless it is a public holiday) from 9am-4pm.
 If you want to catch them milking the goats, you should be there from 9am-10.30am.
 We reached just before 10.30am and here’s what we caught:

 But now due to AVA regulations, we were not allow to feed nor touch the goats.
-And milking is done at a distance away where the visitors will stand at a platform with rails.
+And milking is done at a distance away where the visitors can only watch from a platform with rails.
+While it’s is for hygienic purposes, we feel kinda disappointed as we were hoping to be able to get more up close with the animals.

 And of course, a trip here without tasting their goat milk is a wasted trip!

-We brought the original and chocolate flavour as both me and the daddy are not huge fans of milk.
-But that was a mistake because obviously baby E will want the chocolate milk too instead of the boring old milk!
-It tasted better than I remembered. ?
+We brought the original and chocolate flavour for ourselves as both me and the daddy are not huge fans of milk.
+But that was a mistake because obviously baby E will want the chocolate milk too instead of the boring old milk that she drink everyday!
+So the original milk ended up wasted…

 Hay Dairies Pte.
 Ltd

-After that, we cruised around and found a Crab Farm!
+After that, we cruised around to see if there are any more interesting farms and accidently stumbled into a Crab Farm!
 Fresh and cheap crabs?
 Yes, please!

 70 Lim Chu Kang Lane 6F